alexisP/alexisp.github.io/_posts/2022-04-12-connected-registry.md

 IOT Edge
 --------

 In our scenario, we will use a solution called Azure IOT Edge.
-Its main purposes is to provide capabilities to deploy modules on devices and to bring analytics and business logic on devices.
-IOT Edge comes with IOT Edge modules which are containers that can run many kind of services from Azure services to your own business code.
+Its main purpose is to provide capabilities to deploy modules and to bring analytics and business logic on devices.
+IOT Edge comes with IOT Edge modules which are containers that can run services of different nature: Azure services or your own business code.

 ![image]({{ site.baseurl }}/assets/images/connected-registry/iot-edge.png)